>

 More info: Receive detailed hotel list, bike specs, and route description

 More infos BOOK NOW !Embark on a 7-day adventure through the captivating Basque countryside, renowned for its natural beauty and rich historical culture.
-Starting from the historic city of Vitoria-Gasteiz and ending in San Sebastian, a city renowned for its cuisine, you will ride amidst majestic mountains and stunning coastlines, immersing yourself in the fascinating natural landscapes of the Basque Country.
+Starting from the historic city of Vitoria-Gasteiz and ending in San Sebastian, a city renowned for its cuisine, you will ride amidst majestic mountains, along rivers and lakes, immersing yourself in the fascinating natural landscapes of the Basque Country.

-Your trip begins in lively Vitoria-Gasteiz, which is easy to reach by plane, train or bus.
-If you're sufficiently well rested after your arrival, take the time to explore the Old Town, where you can make a visit to some wineries, stroll around the medieval quarter, and admire the city's cozy, narrow streets and stunning architecture.
+Your trip begins in lively Vitoria-Gasteiz in the heart of the Basque Country, which is easy to reach by plane, train, or bus.
+If you're sufficiently well rested after your arrival, take the time to explore the medieval quarter, and admire the city's cozy, narrow streets and stunning architecture, including the very impressive Santa María Cathedral.
+As you will notice when walking around Vitoria-Gasteiz, the city is well organized for cycling—the next few days will show you that the bike infrastructure is quite developed throughout the Basque Country.
 Make sure to get a good night's sleep to prepare for your cycling adventure tomorrow!

 Today, you will be able to rest your legs a little, as your ride follows a downhill course.
-For the first part of the ride, you can simply let the river Ega show you the route!
-Along the way, take in the charm of the small villages you’ll pass through - plenty of opportunities to take a welcome coffee break or a leisurely lunch.
+Along the way, take in the charm of the small villages you'll pass through — plenty of opportunities to take a welcome café con leche with a few pintxos.
+They beat all the energy bars you may have packed with you!
 Before you know it, you'll arrive in the scenic town of Estella.
-While you're there, make the most of your evening by exploring its historical sites.
-If time allows, visit the Church of San Pedro de la Rúa, explore the Palace of the Kings of Navarre, and take a leisurely stroll along Plaza de los Fueros, the main square of Estella, surrounded by historic buildings and cafes.
+While you're there, make the most of your evening by exploring its historical and religious sites.
+Estella is an important stop on the Camino.

-After bustling Pamplona, you’ll soon be riding through the peaceful and grandiose landscape of this part of Spain.
-On your left, not so distant, is the Natural Park of Aralar, a protected area renowned for its diverse flora and fauna.
-Your destination, Lekunberri is the ideal gateway to explore the natural beauty of this area.
+After bustling Pamplona, you'll soon be riding through the peaceful and grandiose landscape of this part of Spain.
+You will ride through farmland and soon will follow the river Arakil.
+Further on, on your left, not so distant, is the Natural Park of Aralar, a protected area renowned for its diverse flora and fauna.
+Your destination, Lekunberri, is the ideal gateway to explore the natural beauty of this area.
 Meeting the strict criteria set by the World Tourism Organization, Lekunberri has been honored as one of the "Best Tourism Villages" in 2021.

 After breakfast, depart San Sebastian at the time of your choice.